Gaza, COVID-19 Relief

 The center works with 40 children with mental and mobility disabilities ages 13-15 years.
 The playground was made accessible to facilitate activities for these children.
 It includes an amphitheater, various climbing and crawling structures, slides, make believe areas, meeting spots, and more.

-This playground is located in the Nablus District of Palestine.
-It is situated near a school and serves approximately 6,000 children from three intersecting villages.
+Located in the Nablus District of Palestine, this playground is situated near a school and serves approximately 6,000 children from three intersecting villages.
 The Municipality of Asira Shamaliya, together with Dr. Mohammed Sawalha, are the gracious keepers of this park, which also boasts a skate park.
 In addition to building the playground, PfP sponsors youth workshops to encourage environmental awareness and volunteerism.

 Budrus is a village of about 1500 people.
 They have a UN school with a single set of swings for use by the kindergarten children.
 The children of Budrus spend most of their days inside or playing on the streets.
 Funds for this playground were raised by the “Midsummer Night’s Dream” team- they held an ultimate frisbee tournament and an auction and raised over $8000 for this site.